docker/docs/desktop/kubernetes.md

 For more information about `kubectl`, see the [`kubectl` documentation](https://kubernetes.io/docs/reference/kubectl/overview/){:target="_blank" rel="noopener" class="_"}.

-## Disable Kubernetes
+## Turn off Kubernetes

-To disable Kubernetes in Docker Desktop:
+To turn off Kubernetes in Docker Desktop:
 1. From the Docker Dashboard, select the **Settings** icon.
 2. Select **Kubernetes** from the left sidebar.
 3. Next to **Enable Kubernetes**, clear the checkbox